Thien-dtu/FindFood/README.md

   /gradle
 ```

-- `modules`: include all the project's source code, divided into each module
+- `FindFood`: include all the project's source code, divided into each module
 - `app`: source code of Application
 - `gradle`: source code of setting gradle